kamelnetworks/sonic/qsfp-sfp-adapters.md

 000000e0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  |................|
 000000f0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  |................|
 ```

+Here the DOM is located in the first 128 bytes as per SFF-8436.